nitcob/Stats-consumption-for-alchohol-and-tabaco-/README.md

 Goals:

-  o	Learn basic statistics, including mean, median, mode, and other important statistical measures.
+  -	Learn basic statistics, including mean, median, mode, and other important statistical measures.

-  o	Calculate basic probabilities to estimate the likelihood of events.
+  -	Calculate basic probabilities to estimate the likelihood of events.

-  o	Master basic hypothesis testing as it relates to the scientific process of working with data.
+  -	Master basic hypothesis testing as it relates to the scientific process of working with data.